 Maintaining the quality of our products is critical in the competitive industry that we operate in.
-Any issues regarding the functionality of our products or any harm to the health and safety of our customers on product usage can result in a significant customer loss.
+Any issues regarding the functionality of our products or any harm to the health and safety of our customers on product usage can result in a significant loss of customers.